m-hatch/animals-redux/README.md

 # Animals-Redux

-A simple Redux example in plain JavaScript (i.e. no React!)
+A simple Redux example in plain JavaScript.

+## Purpose

+The purpose of this project is to understand the Redux implementation of Flux seperate from any additional framework or library.
+To learn more about these patterns, see the documentation below:

+- [Redux][1]
+- [Flux][2]

 ## Objectives: